Olive1117/twitter_fdap/README.md

 # Requirements

-- A Linux computer
+- GNU/Linux Operating System
-- Python3 with the websockets module
+- Python3 and pip3
 - Google Chrome with Tampermonkey installed
 - Signed in to your Twitter account in Google Chrome
 - Install and enable [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) v1.2.0 in Tampermonkey (Note: Please use my modified `twitter-web-exporter.js` in this FDAP script)
-- Expand the menu in twitter-web-exporter
 - Port 9992 should be available
-- 7-zip, jq(1.7.1), xterm, and git installed
+- jq version 1.7.1
 - Enter your Twitter ID in `id.txt`

 # Usage